Next Super Eagles opponent: Date & time of the next Nigeria match

 However, before turning their attention to continental glory, the three-time AFCON champions will first focus on securing qualification for the 2026 FIFA World Cup.

-Nigeria are currently fourth in their six-team World Cup qualifying group, with seven points from five matches.
+Nigeria are currently third in their six-team World Cup qualifying group, with 10 points from seven matches.

-Group leaders South Africa sit at the top with 13 points, followed by Benin and Rwanda, who both have eight points.
+Group leaders South Africa sit at the top with 16 points, followed by Benin on 11 points.
+Rwanda, with eight points, are in fourth.
 Zimbabwe remains at the bottom with four points, trailing Lesotho by two points.

 Ahead of the return of the 2026 World Cup qualifiers, the Super Eagles participated in the Unity Cup, beating Ghana’s Black Stars in the latest installment of their historic rivalry, before overcoming Jamaica on penalties (following a 2-2 draw in normal time) to claim the invitational trophy.